shernandez-ucm/CPP-Fundamentals/labs/conditionals/menu/README.md

 Possible Points: 100

 Write a C++ program to implement a menu-driven program that performs various operations such as finding max, min, sum, average, etc. on two numbers based on user choice.
 Use functions to modularize your code.
-Read the problem statement carefully to design a correct solution.

 ## Type and fix the code